 The pumpkin spice bread can be stored in the fridge for up to 5 days, but be sure to bring it to room temperature before serving so it’s perfectly soft and moist.
 It can also be frozen and thawed overnight, so I like to double the recipe and always have some extra whenever the pumpkin spice craving hits.

-For someone who prefers chocolate over fruit, I can’t get enough of this easy pumpkin bread.
-You can even throw in some chocolate chips if you’d like, but it’s perfect on its own.
-With a moist and tender crumb and a flavor that is full of warm spices, this pumpkin bread rivals some of my other favorite banana breads.
-With even colder weather on its way, warm up with a slice of this pumpkin bread and a warm cup of hot cocoa.
+With a moist and tender crumb and a flavor that is full of warm spices, this pumpkin bread rivals some of my other favorite quickbreads, like my Nutella banana bread.
+With cold weather around the corner, warm up with a slice of this pumpkin bread and a warm cup of hot cocoa or mulled apple cider.

 - 1 2/3 cups (230g) all-purpose flour